 Qualification level is not the only measure of lecturer effectiveness, however.
 Staff experience in industry and teaching experience in the college are equally important measures in determining lecturer qualification for the job.
 In this regard, the national profile reveals that 74% of lecturers in 2010 had three or more years' experience in industry, and that 58% had three or more years' experience in college teaching (in their present college).
-Provincially, we see that 70% of lecturers in 2010 had three or more years' experience in industry, and that 59% had three or more years' experience in college teaching in their present college.
-These figures were not furnished by this college.
+Figures for the province and the college are available upon request.